Modified Barium Swallow

 - Your abdomen becomes tender and hard.

-- Your stools are black or have bright red or dark blood in them.
+- Your bowel movements are black or have blood in them.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.